MarioCampeloFerreira/German_Game-ArtikelMeister/README.md

 **Version 3** (Day 3, 25rd april)

 - **Make the questions that are incorrectly answered by the user more likely to be asked** (Done)
-- **Add user-selectable difficulty levels: Implement different difficulty levels by including categories of nouns, such as most common (Current), beginner, intermediate, and advanced.** (At the moment, I have not included this feature, as I am personally only interested on addressing the most common difficulty.
+- **User-selectable difficulty levels: Implement different difficulty levels by including categories of nouns, such as most common (Current), beginner, intermediate, and advanced.** (At the moment, I have not included this feature, as I am personally only interested on addressing the most common difficulty.
 However, if you would like me to add this feature (or any other), please let me know and I will be happy to do so!)

 **Future Versions** (if you have any other ideas let me know!)